webdjoe/pyvesync/README.md

 `VeSyncFan.clear_timer()` - Cancel any running timer

-#### Levoit 100S Properties and Methods
+#### Levoit Vital 100S/200S Properties and Methods

-The Levoit 100S has additional features not available on other models.
+The Levoit Vital 100S/200S has additional features not available on other models.

 `VeSyncFan.set_fan_speed` - The manual fan speed that is currently set (remains constant when in auto/sleep mode)